Pritha-77/Survival-Curve-analysis/README.md

 6. Merge clinical and expression data by TCGA barcodes.
 7. Fit Kaplan-Meier survival curves and perform a log-rank test to assess significance.

-📈 Statistical Test
-survdiff(Surv(overall_survival, deceased) ~ strata, data = coad_PRKCZ)
-This performs a log-rank test comparing the survival distributions between the high- and low-expression groups.
-🧪 Customization
-You can easily modify the script to perform survival analysis for any gene: filter(gene_name == "YOUR_GENE")
-Just replace "PRKCZ" with your gene of interest.